 This invasive vine needs trimming back every year to maintain a friendly status in your yard.
 It grows up onto our shop, into the grapevines and all through the bushes and trees.
 And it’s strong!
 We used to have an apple tree growing by it.
 The Wisteria got into that tree, wrapped it up so tight in vines that it actually pulled the apple tree over.
 The tree had a permanent lean.
 Eventually the poor apple tree fell over in the wind.

 Watch your wisteria vine.
-They get naughty!
-But believe me, if you have the room, they are spring flowering bushes you’ll love!
+If you have the room, they are spring flowering bushes you’ll love!

 You will also love Forsythias, Pieris and viburnums for spring flowering bushes that produce early spring color year after year with little trouble.
 I have them all and they are fantastic early bloomers.
 They just are not blooming right now.